OliFady/Obsidian-Notes/XML/XSD.md

 - Complex types contains other elements or attribute under them while simple types don't
 - Attributes are always simple types.
+- Sequence specifies that the child elements must appear in a specific order
 # Restrictions
 ```xml